 In 1897, she was living elsewhere and 406 Marlborough was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They previously had lived at 357 Beacon.
 They also maintained a residence, Home Farm, in Milton.
-Col. Russell had been named Boston Fire Commissioner in April of 1896, after which he maintained a residence in Boston as well as in Milton.
+Col. Russell had been named Boston Fire Commissioner in January of 1895, after which he maintained a residence in Boston as well as in Milton.
 He formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
 By 1898, they had moved to 24 Commonwealth.

 Susan Dexter continued to live at 406 Marlborough by the 1905-1906 winter season, and by the 1907-1908 season she been joined by her niece, Eliza Chapman Post, the daughter of Jothan William Post and Eliza (Chapman) Post.
 Eliza Post previously had lived in Brookline with her widowed mother, who died in November of 1906.

 During the 1908-1909 winter season, they were living elsewhere and 406 Marlborough was the home of stockbroker Alfred Codman and his wife, Lydia Emmet (Eliot) Codman.
 They also maintained a home in Nahant.
 They previously had lived at 459 Beacon.
 By the 1909-1910 winter season, they had moved to 211 Beacon and Susan Dexter and Eliza Post had resumed living at 406 Marlborough.